 The federal Energy Star program establishes standards of energy efficiency for many products, windows, doors and skylights among them.
 A program of the Environmental Protection Agency (EPA) and the Department of Energy (DOE), Energy Star creates incentives for manufacturers and consumers to save money, lower their energy consumption, decrease dependency on foreign oil, and reduce our nation’s greenhouse gas emissions.

 Some of the most financially rewarding Energy Star building products are windows.
-For minimal up-front investment, Midwest Exteriors Plus, Inc. can replace old windows in your Maple Grove home with Energy Star certified products and help lower your future fuel and electric bills.
+For minimal up-front investment, Midwest Roofing, Siding and Windows, Inc. can replace old windows in your Maple Grove home with Energy Star certified products and help lower your future fuel and electric bills.

 In our area, replacing a 2,600-square-foot home’s single-pane windows with Energy Star-labeled products can shave $353 a year off your energy bill.
 The Energy Star label can only be applied to manufacturers’ products that meet the stringent requirements.
 No Energy Star label?
 No sale!

 The beautiful Minnesota sky deserves to be seen, so many Maple Grove homeowners opt for skylights.
 Energy Star building products include skylights, which share many efficiency qualities with windows.
 Look for these innovations:

 - Tubular daylighting devices to gather sunlight and bring light into hallways, baths, or even closets (eliminating the need for electric light)